 Having a GSP in the ACL could engender a much higher awareness of product safety across all suppliers and provide clear motivation to only design, source and supply safe products.

-For further discussion on the GSP, see my later blog articles Should it be illegal to sell products that are listed recalls? and Is a recaller breaching the law if they continue to supply their product?
+For further discussion on the GSP, see my later blog articles Should it be illegal to sell products that are listed recalls, Is a recaller breaching the law if they continue to supply their product? and New product safety laws being considered